 I have taught thousands of anglers how to use a Centerpin reel and I know for certain that if you use the right hand you will be able to catch more fish.

-I discuss proper hand retrieve, proper grip, as well as how to set up your Centerpin reel, and what lines to use on my page how to set up a Centerpin reel.
+I discuss proper hand retrieve, and proper grip, as well as how to set up your Centerpin reel, and what lines to use on my page how to set up a Centerpin reel.

 The Centerpin Rod

-Centerpin fishing requires different rods than other fishing methods do and the Centerpin rod is an important part of the whole set up.
+Centerpin fishing requires different rods than other fishing methods do and the Centerpin rod is an important part of the whole setup.